fetchai/agents-aea/docs/gym-skill.md

 ##Discussion

-The `gym` example demonstrates the AEA framework's flexibility with respect to Reinforcement Learning using OpenAI's `gym` framework.

-There is no immediate use case for this example as you can train an RL agent without the AEA proxy layer just fine (and faster).
+The gym skills demonstrate how to wrap a Reinforcement Learning agent in a skill.

-However, the example decouples the RL agent from the `gym.Env` allowing them to run in separate execution environments, potentially owned by different entities.
+The example decouples the RL agent from the `gym.Env` allowing them to run in separate execution environments, potentially owned by different entities.

 ## Demo instructions